Eagleto/eagleto/README.md

 - 📚 Lifelong learner, constantly exploring new technologies and best practices.
 - 🧩 Problem solver, with a knack for turning ideas into functional applications.

 Let's connect and collaborate on exciting projects!
-Feel free to reach out to me at [bindabhishek22@gmail.com](mailto:bindabhishek22@gmail.com) for inquiries or collaboration opportunities.
+Feel free to reach out to me at <a href="mailto:bindabhishek22@gmail.com">bindabhishek22@gmail.com</a> for inquiries or collaboration opportunities.
 Let's build something awesome together!

 🌐 Check out my projects and contributions below.
 Happy coding!